eventlet/eventlet/doc/threading.rst

 The vast majority of the times you'll want to use threads are to wrap some operation that is not "green", such as a C library that uses its own OS calls to do socket operations.
 The :mod:`~eventlet.tpool` module is provided to make these uses simpler.

-The pyevent hub is not compatible with threads.
+The optional :ref:`pyevent hub <understanding_hubs>` is not compatible with threads.

 Tpool - Simple thread pool
 ---------------------------